 If you are:

-- a doctor, pharmacist or nurse dealing with drug use in hospital or the community
+- a doctor, pharmacist, nurse, or other healthcare professional dealing with medication use in hospital or the community

 - a researcher in the fields of drug use, pharmacoepidemiology or pharmacoeconomics